 Project Include Study

-Boys Town National Research Hospital is seeking participants (ages 5–17) for a new study to identify factors that improve listening-in-noise difficulties so we can increase the likelihood of success for children with Down syndrome.
+Boys Town National Research Hospital® is seeking participants ages 7 months to 65 years for a new study to advance hearing healthcare and outcomes for individuals with Down syndrome.

 Sign Up to Participate

-Children will receive a hearing test and language test for participation in this study.
-Compensation for this study is $15 per hour.
+Individuals will receive a hearing test and language test for participation in this study.
+Compensation for this study is $20 per hour.

 If you would like to learn more about this study, please contact Barbara Peterson by